Well that's too much of a coincidence to ignore.

 The final battle between Yoshi and the leader of the Ikeda clan, as well Moki and Katsuhiko versus the Demon-Witch, and Shogu of the Dark River Ninjas against the leader of the Fire Mountain Ninjas was, sadly, never run.
 It is one of my deepest, hell one of my only, gaming regrets.

-In addition to the Action/Adventure, cinematic nature of this campaign, it was also one of my first to go a little deeper, and tackle social, political, cultural, and even religious ideas.
+In addition to the Action/Adventure Cinema nature of this campaign, it was also one of my first to go a little deeper and tackle social, political, cultural, and even religious ideals and issues.
 While there is definitely a focus on the hero's journey here, The Destiny of Shinto was also about more than that.

-Much of the game had a sub-context that asked, "What happens when society, and culture changes - whether from within, or due to outside influences?"
+A lot of the game had a sub-context that asked, "What happens when a society and culture changes - whether from within or without due to outside influences?"

-Are we better off changing, and adapting with it?
-Do we fight for our traditions, and beliefs?
+Are we better off changing and adapting with the times or do we fight for our established traditions and beliefs?

-Although set at an indeterminate period in Japan's history, it is definitely a time one gage with careful observation.
-Japan is aware of Chinese, and the threat of 'foreign invaders'.
-Buddhism is encroaching on the old way of Japan's Shinto culture, and religion.
+Although set at an indeterminate period in Japan's history, it is definitely a time one can roughly estimate with careful observation.
+Japan is aware of China in the campaign and the threat of 'foreign invaders' (as well as being the foreign invader) is very real.
+Buddhism is depicted as encroaching on the old ways of Japan's Shinto culture and religion.
+It is initially framed as foreign, different, and perhaps dangerous but eventually it is clear it isn't 'evil'.
+It is simply a different set of beliefs.

-Additional sources include Osprey Books, Akira Kurosawa films, and numerous Japanese Anime/Manga, most especially The Dagger of Kamui, a huge favorite of mine.
+Additional resources included Osprey Books, Akira Kurosawa films, and numerous Japanese Anime/Manga, especially The Dagger of Kamui, a huge favorite of mine.
 It really set the tone for much of the game.

 Finally, I had two very special consultants on the campaign.
 One was a young Japanese woman I was friends with who was born in Yokohama (I believe).
 She only lived in New York during the school year, then returned to Japan in the Summer.
 I think her father was a diplomat, or something.
 The second was a friend of mine who was half-Japanese.
 He was an aficionado of Samurai era Japan.

-I wanted to use as much, and as accurate Japanese naming as I could, which wasn't easy, but my 'consultants' really helped in that regard.
+I wanted to use as much, and as accurate, Japanese naming as I could (which wasn't easy in the days before the internet) but my 'consultants' really helped in that regard.
 That's true for any of the Japanese words we used, from meaning to pronunciation.

 Dave and Nelson had been in a few games together.